alanshen111/mercari/README.md

 # Overview

-My girlfriend complained to me about scalpers buying out all the nice clothes on Mercari, so I created this web app to beat out those scalpers.
+My significant other complained to me about scalpers buying out all the nice clothes on Mercari, so I created this web app to beat out those scalpers.

 ![](Example.jpg)